 Drum Tower and Bell Tower

-The Drum Tower (Gu Lou), from which Beijing’s name is derived, and the Bell Tower (Zhong Lou) once dominated the city’s skyline.
+The Drum Tower (Gu Lou), and the Bell Tower (Zhong Lou) once dominated the city’s skyline.

 Originally used as musical instruments they are now historical relics of a time gone by – but if you are lucky you might catch one of the daily performances at the Drum Tower.